custom-components/ble_monitor/info.md

 **5. Add the platform to your configuration.yaml file**

-Add the following to your `configuration.yaml` file.
+Add the following to your `configuration.yaml` file (see below for optional parameters).

 ```yaml
 sensor: